Dresden Green Vault jewelry heist trial starts | DW | 28.01.2022

 Two of the suspects had already been convicted for stealing a 100 kilogram (220-pound) gold coin from Berlin's Bode Museum in 2017.

-Police had said, during their chase, that the suspects were members of the so-called "Remmo clan," who are notorious for ties to organized crime.
+During their chase, police said that the suspects were members of the so-called "Remmo clan," who are notorious for ties to organized crime.

 Four other men were under investigation on suspicion of aiding and abetting by scoping out the crime scene the previous day.